 But even as the royal family reached the zenith of its power, an unconsidered human element was making its destructive way into Albert’s perfect plan.
 Although Germany was unified by 1871, Albert’s ‘noble’ vision that had inspired Vicky’s marital alliance unravelled in ways that her father could never have envisaged.
 Traumatised and isolated in the German court, Vicky poured out her heart in her revealing correspondence to her mother.

 The two royal families of Great Britain and Russia sit for a portrait during Cowes Week on the Isle of Wight in 1909.
-It is not possible here to convey the scale of the tragedy that would engulf these royal first cousins or to describe all the events that would sweep away the Europe of their youth, says Deborah Cadbury.
 (Bettmann/Getty Images)

 The world’s most exclusive dating agency